MATH 601, section 102: Method of Applied Mathematics, Summer-I, 2012

 Math.
 308 or equivalent.

 Matrices, determinants, systems of linear equations, eigenvalues, eigenvectors, diagonalization of symmetric matrices, inner product spaces, complex numbers, differentiation of complex functions, Cauchy's Theorem, Cauchy Integral Formula, Taylor and Laurent series expansion, Residue Theorem.
-A tentative schedule for the semester can be found here.
+Further details on syllabus can be found here

 Homework page: